QuentinAndre/Website/content/post/a-critical-perspective-on-effect-sizes/index.md

 <br/>
 These three examples are some of the largest effect sizes reported in the paper: They find that 95% of the effects are smaller than $\eta^2$ = .25.

 However, effect sizes from papers are not always great benchmarks.
-Not only because they are likely overestimated (as we have discussed earlier), but also because they themselves like context!
+Not only because they are likely overestimated (as we have discussed earlier), but also because they themselves lack context!

 Suppose a meta-analysis says that being pricked by a needle has an effect size of $\eta^2$ = .30 on self-reported pain.
 But how big was the needle?
 How often were people pricked?
 Was the population relatively homogenous in pain level at baseline (e.g., a sample of undergraduates), or was it heterogeneous (e.g., the general population)?
 All these factors are going to lead to dramatic differences in effect sizes.